DavontaData/diabetes-readmission-risk-prediction/README.md

 **0.50**

-The notebook explicitly identifies baseline Logistic Regression as the final recommended model. :contentReference[oaicite:12]{index=12}

 ## Final Model Performance

 The final baseline Logistic Regression model achieved the following performance on the held-out test set: